zaneaw/Bomb-Baby/explained.md

 # Output
 45
 ```
-_Now, I should note that it does not matter the order or if 961 Bombs are Mach or Facula - the code sorts them into 'x' and 'y' based on which one is larger and which one is smaller._
+_I should note that it does not matter if 961 Bombs are Mach or Facula - the code sorts them into 'x' and 'y' based on which one is larger and which one is smaller._

-Let's check out what's going on behind the scenes here.
+Let's check out what's going on behind the scenes.
 First, the code does some simple checks for the input numbers to know if it should return impossible or not.
-If it passes through that, we move onto most important part of the code.
+If it passes that case, we move onto the most important part of the code.
 Remember, we are going to iterate backwards essentially, starting from the max input.
 We are going to divide the larger input by the smaller input until we reach 0 or it triggers the 'impossible' logic case.

 For our example, at the start:
 ```
 x = 25
 y = 961
 961 / 25 = 38.44 -> converted to an int -> 38 = p1
-961 % 25 = 11    ->    already an int   -> -> = p2
+961 % 25 = 11    ->    already an int   -> 11 = p2
 # logic check here to return impossible if need be
 # 'cycles' now ticks up by the value in p1
 ```
-In other words, _38_ cycles _( p1 )_ had to pass for 25 to equal 950 and _11_ remaining _( p2 )_.
+In other words, _38_ cycles _( p1 )_ had to pass for 25 _(x)_ to equal 950 with _11_ remaining _( p2 )_.
 ```
 y = x         # y = 25
 x = p2        # x = 11
 # check if we are ready to return the answer
 ```
-The value stored in _y_ is no longer needed but x and p2 are values that we still need so the value of x overrides the value stored in y and x is then overridden by p2.
+The value stored in _y_ is no longer needed but _x_ and _p2_ are values that we still need, so the value of _x_ overrides the value stored in _y_ and _x_ is then overridden by _p2_.
 Now we loop back around and go again, just with new values this time.
 ```
 x = 11
 y = 25
 25 / 11 = 2.273 -> converted to an int -> 2 = p1
-25 % 11 = 3     ->    already an int   -> -> = p2
+25 % 11 = 3     ->    already an int   -> 3 = p2
 # logic checks again
 # 'cycles' goes up 2
 # check again if we are ready to return the answer